Dhilan100/Dhilan100/README.md

 ### I am a data analyst and I can summon data
 ![Matrix](https://media.giphy.com/media/Omjm2ty3efv06gFJyG/giphy.gif)

-<sub>Disclaimer: the summoning of data can only be done using analytical tools and not space-time ninjustu, as currently it is not possible to use chakra.</sub>
+<sub>Disclaimer: the summoning of data can only be done using analytical tools and not space-time ninjustu, as currently it isn't possible without insane chakra control (Naruto reference 😅).</sub>

 # About Me